bmdanielsson/marvin-nets/README.md

 **net-422c365.nnue**

+The default net for Marvin 5.2.0.
 This net was trained using 1B positions searched to depth 8 using Marvin 5.1.0 and NNUE evaluation.
 It was trained with --use-factorizer.